GwynethLlewelyn/goswi/README.md

   I haven't still decided what I'll do...

 ### TLS

 If you wish to use TLS (i.e. HTTPS), just add the full path to your certificate file (`tlsCRT`) and private key (`tlsKEY`).
 Obviously you can use self-signed certificates if you wish — the main advantage is not only privacy, but also getting HTTP/2 support, PageSpeed support, and everything you can get these days over TLS which you cannot get over an unencrypted HTTP/1.1 connection.

+### New Relic

+The latest versions come with (experimental) support for [New Relic](https://newrelic.com/) instrumentation (embedded Go agent).
+Setting it up is as easy as registering for the free version of New Relic, adding a new (Go) app and grabbing your license key.
+You'll only need to add the app name and the license key to `config.ini`, and, in theory at least, you'll be getting data on your New Relic console.
+Instrumentation is done via middleware, which is only active if gOSWI manages to get a valid connection to New Relic (thus, if you see any problems or slowdown, you can just remove the configuration, and no extra code will be running).

 ## Disclaimers and Licenses